rccreager/Covid19_Search_Tool/README.md

         http://127.0.0.1:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+You can now navigate to the notebooks folder to run the BM25 notebook or add more notebooks yourself!
 ### Building Yourself:

 Please view the Dockerfiles in the main repo and within the `bert_service` repo to see precisely how to build yourself.